netscale-technologies/netcomp_rcp_doc/doc/views.md

 duration|integer|In secs
 extra|map

 Order will be timeslots's time, descending.
-Can be reversed with `order`

 ### view_count_timeslots